svenXY/renovate-example/README.md

 ## Actual behavior

-Neither the major nor the non-major label get added whereas the devDeps label gets added
+Neither the major nor the non-major label get added whereas the devDeps label gets added.
+This is curious as if order actually played a role here, one would assume that either the first or the last merge should "win".